 Stanley Gordon Stephenson’s birth was registered in the June Quarter of 1891 in the Registration District of Doncaster, West Yorkshire.
 This covered parts of North Lincolnshire, including Althorpe.
 His age was given on the 1911 census form as ‘18’ when Benjamin Carter completed it, but he was in fact 19 or just turned 20 by that time.

 In the 1901 census, Stanley was living with father and step-mother, James and Susannah Stephenson at Brasted House, Althrop and his father was a farmer.
 (James’ first wife, Clara Frances nee Adams had died in 1892.
 She was born in Brasted, Kent, hence the name of the farm).
 After his time in Wickhamford, which may have been a few months or perhaps a full year, the next reference to him is his marriage in 1917.
 This took place at the parish church in Llandrillo yn Rhos (Rhos-on-Sea), Denbighshire.
 His profession was given as ‘Farmer’ of ‘Northlands, Winterton, Doncaster’ (although nearer to Scunthorpe than Doncaster) and his father, James, was described as a landowner.
 His bride was Elvira Peltzer, a daughter of Charles Armand Peltzer, a ‘Director of Machine Works’.
-Elvira lived in Ebbeston Road, Rhos, but in 1901 her family were in Accrington, Lancashire, where Charles was a manager in a cotton mill.
+Elvira had been born in Altrincham, Cheshire in mid-1891, but not baptised until 12th October 1892, in Christ Church, Accrington.
+At the time of her marriage, she lived in Ebbeston Road, Rhos, but in 1901 her family were in Accrington, Lancashire, where Charles was a manager in a cotton mill.
 He had been born in Ghent, Belgium, in about 1854 (his father being Prussian) and had married Marienne Collier in Bury in 1883.

 The Great War

-However, at least three of Stanley’s six older brothers were soldiers – Frank (b.1881) and William Dalton (b.1879) were in the Imperial Yeomanry in the Boer War and were recalled to the colours in 1914 (William served in the West Yorkshire Regt); Reginald James (b.
-1885) was in the Lincolnshire Yeomanry and Machine Gun Corps in the 1914-18 War.
-It may be that the War Office considered that the family had contributed enough and Stanley did not enlist and was not conscripted.
+Stanley was one of nine boys and three girls and seven of his brothers served in the Great War, three of them being killed - George, Eric Lionel and Urban Arnold.
+Earlier, Frank (b.1881) and William Dalton (b.1879) were in the Imperial Yeomanry in the Boer War and were recalled to the colours in 1914 (William served in the West Yorkshire Regt); Reginald James (b.
+1885) was in the Lincolnshire Yeomanry and Machine Gun Corps.

 The birth registers show that Stanley and Elvira had six children whose births were recorded in the Glandford Brigg District of Lincolnshire, which includes Winterton.
 The children were Rhona E. (1918), Lydia (1919), Gordon K. (1924), Roy A. (1928), Shirley (1931) and Peter D. (1933).
 The Hull Daily Mail of 31st March 1920 reports that Stanley was elected in the Council Elections in Winterton.
 The Derby Daily Telegraph of 12th December 1922, reported on the tragic death of one his farm workers in a motorcycle accident.
 A newspaper report from 1925 in the Hull Daily Mail said that Elvira Stephenson came second in the Gold Medal Class of a piano competition.